 Are you just starting your family tree, or have you run into a brick wall tracing a distant ancestor?
 Join us to share tips and learn new research strategies.
 All levels of experience are welcome!
-The group meets the last Wednesday of every other month at 2 pm.
 Click here for the current schedule and registration details.

 Kentucky News Sources